czim/laravel-modelcomparer/README.md

 ## To Do

-- Strategy setup for comparison

-- Add presenters that convert the object tree to a format
-    - messagebag?
-- Add tests for complicated nested cases and all relation types

 - Add singleton with facade for easy tracking of changes
     - would use the model's class & key to keep track of before states and allow setting after states
     - might even be done using an observer pattern